Life in an elephant sanctuary

 It’s a bird, it’s a plane, it’s a… snorkel?

 Note: Not all “sanctuaries” are ethical.
 In fact, there seems to be a spectrum from very ethical all the way to extremely unethical.
-Some places are disguised as sanctuaries, but still use the elephants as commodities to entertain tourists, while providing poor living conditions and inadequate care.
+Some places are disguised as sanctuaries, but still use the elephants as commodities to entertain tourists.
+The elephants are provided poor living conditions and inadequate care.
 At theses places, the owners are very wealthy and only care about making money from their “sanctuary” business.
-So if you ever come to Thailand or southeast Asia to see elephants, it’s important to do some thorough research to find a truly ethical sanctuary.
+So if you ever come to Thailand or Southeast Asia to see elephants, it’s important to do some thorough research to find a truly ethical sanctuary.

 1. Wow- amazing Kate!